grimnico/Cheatsheet/macos/sniffing.md

 PortSwigger CA certificate are certificate created from Burp, can search it on keychain.
 Also can verify proxy configuration on system preference, network, on mac.

+Keep connection open:

-## Use caffeinate to force keep the connection open:
+Use caffeinate to force keep the connection open:

 	- caffeinate &

-## Desactive the certificate for http and https:
+Desactive the certificate for http and https:

 	- /usr/sbin/networksetup -setwebproxystate "Wi-fi" off
 	- /usr/sbin/networksetup -setsecurewebproxystate "Wi-fi" off